 Here at Mechanical engineering, we are aware that you have full lives that cannot always center around your academic work.
 It is important to us that you feel happy, safe, included, and in control of your lives.
 It is also important to us that your mental health, physical health, and individual needs are supported.

-On these pages, you will find information on where to find wellbeing support in the department and in the wider College.
-You will also find information on external organisations, under ‘other sources of help’.
+On these pages, you will find information on where to find wellbeing support in the department.
+See Wellbeing Tips and Information for wellbeing resources and information sheets, and Events and workshops for information on upcoming events.

 Who we are

 Personal Tutors - various

 Your personal tutor is here to support you in your personal, general academic, and professional development.
 Through regular contact and the establishment of a supportive and professional relationship, the Personal Tutors maintain an overview of their tutees' academic progress and development, as well as an overview of their tutees' wellbeing.

 Fred is responsible for the welfare and academic progress of every undergraduate student in the department.
 You can speak him if you have concerns about your academic progress or if you feel that there are circumstances which are causing you academic pressure.

 The wellbeing advisor offers confidential and non-judgemental emotional support for all Mechanical Engineering students.
 You can meet with them on a regular basis to talk about absolutely anything that’s affecting how you are feeling.

 - Overwhelm regarding workload

 - Difficulties with learning, focus, procrastination and concentration